 - Glucose-6-phosphate dehydrogenase (G6PD) deficiency (a hereditary metabolic disorder affecting red blood cells)—Use with caution.
 May cause blood problems in patients with this condition.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 - Porphyria—Use of this medicine may result in a severe attack of porphyria.

 This section provides information on the proper use of a number of products that contain silver sulfadiazine.
 It may not be specific to Flamazine.
 Please read with care.

-- Before applying this medicine, cleanse the affected area(s).
+- Before applying this medicine, clean the affected areas.
 Remove dead or burned skin and other debris.

-- Wear a sterile glove to apply this medicine.
-Apply a thin layer (about 1/16 inch) of silver sulfadiazine to the affected area(s).
-Keep the affected area(s) covered with the medicine at all times.
+- Wear sterile gloves to apply this medicine.
+Apply a thin layer (about 1/16 inch) of silver sulfadiazine to the affected areas.
+Keep the affected areas covered with the medicine at all times.

-To help clear up your skin and/or burn infection completely, keep using silver sulfadiazine for the full time of treatment.
+To help clear up your skin or burn infection completely, keep using this medicine for the full time of treatment.
 You should keep using this medicine until the burned area has healed or is ready for skin grafting.
 Do not miss any doses.